Public Schools Battalions: Ypres

 86th Brigade was in support for the division's attack at the Battle of Langemarck on 16 August, and 16th Middlesex was not called upon.
 However, that night the battalion moved forward to take over the line and the commanding officer, Lt-Col Frank Morris of the Border Regiment, was killed, only two days after taking command (Lt-Col Hamilton Hall having been promoted earlier).
 Major J. Forbes-Robertson arrived next day to replace him.

 The battalion was present in the line and suffered casualties but did not attack at the Battles of Polygon Wood (26 September) and Broodseinde (4 October).
 At the Battle of Poelcappelle on 9 October, the battalion was detailed to be a counter-attack battalion for 86th Bde, which reached its objectives by 08.00 without much difficulty.
-The unused 16th Middlesex ten took over the line that night.
+The unused 16th Middlesex then took over the line that night.

 Cambrai

 On 16 October 29th Division was moved south by rail to train for the great tank attack on the Hindenburg Line (the Battle of Cambrai).
 The plan was for the division to pass through the attacking divisions of III Corps, advance with the reserve tanks to take the first day's objectives, and then continue the advance next day.
 Tank–infantry training began at Wailly in early November, and the division began moving into position during the night of 18/19 November.

 The attack was launched at 06.20 on 20 November accompanied by a massive artillery fireplan.
 By 11.30 III Corps had captured nearly all of the enemy's outpost line and battle zone.
 29th Division was given permission to advance at 10.15.
 Four Mark IV tanks of No 9 Section, 3 Company, A Battalion, Tank Corps, had crossed the British start line an hour after Zero and waited under cover for the infantry of 86th Bde to come up.
 The lead tank then used its Fascine to cross the wide Hindenburg Line front trench and the section followed it over.
 They silenced machine guns and snipers in Couilet Wood and Marcoing before moving on to Nine Wood, their final objective for the day.
 16th Middlesex, leading 86th Bde, followed the tanks to find H Battalion of the Tank Corps already holding the wood.
 There were still German infantry among the trees, but the battalion suppressed these with the help of No 9 Section.
 At 13.15 the commander of H Battalion received a receipt for the wood from the infantry, and withdrew to his rallying point.
 About 16.00 a platoon of 16th Middlesex with one tank captured a bridge across the St Quentin Canal and linked up at Noyelles-sur-Escaut (already entered by the cavalry) with 2nd Royal Fusiliers which had fought its way past Marcoing.